reisir/settings/README.md

 # Disclaimer

+# :warning: I'm currently rewriting the generator so DO NOT clone this repository and expect it to work.
+Use the latest version in [Releases](https://github.com/sceleri/settings/releases) :warning:

 ### :warning: When you use the generator, all .inc,.ini and "RainRGB4RunCommand.exe" files in "yourskin\settings" are deleted and replaced :warning:

 # Using Settings